-Lucky spends his days sticking to the same routine until one morning he inexplicably falls.
+Lucky spends his days sticking to the same routine until one morning, he inexplicably falls.
 His doctor (Ed Begley Jr) has a grim prognosis: Lucky is getting old.
-The news comes as a bit of a shock as I am sure it would to most of us.
+The news comes as a bit of a shock, as I am sure it would to most of us.
 Most of us think of our mortality as an external force.
-Maybe you’ll get hit by a bus, or get cancer.
-No one want to just… stop.
+Maybe you’ll get hit by a bus or get cancer.
+No one wants to just… _stop_.

 How do you deal with the fact that you are going to die?
 Does it piss you off?
 Are you frightened by it?
 Are you resigned to it?
 Or do you accept it?
 Stanton walks through this film, literally and figuratively, moving through each of these with a grace that might only be found in actors who have 200 credits to their name.

-Ultimately Lucky, both the movie and the character arrive where you think they will, but as with life it’s the journey to get there that make this film worth watching.
+Ultimately Lucky, both the movie and the character arrive where you think they will, but as with life, it’s the journey to get there that makes this film worth watching.
 Harry Dean Stanton gives his last performance surrounded by a cast of journeymen actors, all of whom get a great monologue, each of which feeds into a philosophy about life or death that was Stanton’s own.